fbpx

 Risi e Bisi is a simple dish.

-Risi e Bisi literally translates to rice and peas (but it’s much more fun to say, right?!) and it’s a local Venetian meal.
+Risi e Bisi literally translates to rice and peas (but it’s much more fun to say, right?!), and it’s a local Venetian meal.

-It’s often served with chicken but you can just order it with chicken broth.
-It’s filling and both adults and kids alike find it delicious.
+It’s often served with chicken, but you can just order it with chicken broth.
+It’s filling, and both adults and kids alike find it delicious.

 Views from San Giorgio Maggiore

-The Bell Tower at St Mark’s Basilica might be the tallest building in Venice and offers exceptional views, but all those stairs aren’t exactly child friendly!
+The Bell Tower at St Mark’s Basilica might be the tallest building in Venice and offers exceptional views, but all those stairs aren’t exactly child-friendly!

-Beautiful panoramic view from San Giorgio Tower, Venice.
+25 Family-Friendly Things to Do in Venice with Kids: Beautiful panoramic view from San Giorgio Tower, Venice.

 Check out the view from San Giorgio!

 Head across the canal to witness the views from San Giorgio Maggiore instead.
-Not only is there an elevator, but you also get a panoramic view of the basilica which is much better.
+Not only is there an elevator, but you also get a panoramic view of the basilica, which is much better.

 The Bridge of Sighs